7 myths & realities to improve your app store ranking

 Check out how a mobile game increased their installs by 53% by creating a semantic core.

-After text optimization is complete, a developer can just sit back and wait.
+After text optimization is complete, a developer can just sit back and wait without the need to track and monitor ASO KPIs.

 An ASO expert will monitor changes, trends, and their user’s feelings to catch the best match and improve the outcome.
 This process usually requires updating ASO monthly.